Rmlyy/Rmlyy/README.md

 - 👋 Hi, I’m Rmly.
 - 👀 I’m interested in learning programming.
 - 🌱 I’m currently learning Javascript and Java.
-- 📫 How to reach me contact@rmly.dev
+- 📫 How to reach me: contact@rmly.dev

 <!---
 Rmlyy/Rmlyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.